osrsGoalsTracker/serviceCDK/README.md

 - `CreateGoalFromEventStack` - Depends on GoalEventBusStack and GoalTrackerTableStack
 - `GoalCreationRequestEventProducerStack` - Depends on GoalEventBusStack
 - `ApiGatewayStack` - Depends on all Lambda stacks
-- `LambdaTesterStack` - Depends on all Lambda stacks

 ## Event Bus